Law Enforcement and mentally ill By Dr. E. Fuller Torrey

 In Florida, law enforcement officers respond to people with mental illnesses who are in crisis by having them assessed under the state’s mental health treatment law, the Baker Act.
 In 2000, there were 34 percent more Baker Act cases (80,869) than DUI arrests (60,337).
 Florida law enforcement officers alone initiate nearly 100 Baker Act cases each day.
 That is comparable to the number of aggravated assault arrests for the state in 2000 (111 per day) and 40 percent more than the arrests for burglary (71 per day).7

-Safety of officers is jeopardized
+Safety of law enforcement officers policing the mentally ill are jeopardized

 In 1998, people with mental illnesses killed law enforcement officers at a rate 5.5 times greater than the rest of the population.8